 I have seen some people on social media suggest that we could have motivated our contributors by paying them.
-Unfortunately our Open Collective campaign was not yet able to afford invoiced work or bug bounties, and contributors were understandably concerned about the online backlash they might receive for hosting their own personal donation links.
+Unfortunately our Open Collective campaign was not yet able to afford invoiced work or bug bounties, and contributors were understandably concerned about the online backlash they might receive from trolls for hosting their own personal donation links.

 Christopher Davis did look into the possibility of Glimpse joining the GNOME Circle scheme, as that would have meant that volunteer time contributed to our project counted towards peoples’ GNOME Foundation Member status.
 Unfortunately we did not initially fit the criteria, and by the time the criteria changed so that we were eligible, it was already too late for us.

 The decision to put Glimpse “on hiatus” was a difficult one, but it was also a governance team compromise.
 I initially wanted to announce that the project would no longer be developed, so that a new group of people could pick up the fork and run with it.
 However, Chris and Luna wanted to keep the door open for their rewrite.
 We settled on the project being paused on the condition that we closed down our Open Collective campaign, as it seemed unfair to accept any further donations from our backers under those circumstances.